HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/example/dx_apis_in_foundry.md

 # Using HCL DX APIs in HCL Volt MX Foundry

-With Custom Data Adapters for HCL Digital Experience (DX), you can access APIs easily and you can create services in HCL Volt MX Foundry with predefined request and response schemas.
+With Custom Data Adapters for HCL Digital Experience (DX), you can access the Experience APIs easily and you can create services in HCL Volt MX Foundry with predefined request and response schemas.
 All available endpoints are included in the Custom Data Adapter and you can use them when creating services.

 > [Custom Data Adapters](https://opensource.hcltechsw.com/volt-mx-docs/95/docs/documentation/Foundry/voltmx_foundry_user_guide/Content/CustomDataConfig.html) act as reusable services with a defined set of operations.

-## Custom Data Adapter for REST service for WCM REST V2
+## HCL DX Content Adapter for REST service for WCM REST V2

-The Web Content Manager V2 (WCM REST V2) Custom Data Adapter includes all endpoints of the [WCM REST V2 APIs](../../../../manage_content/wcm_development/wcm_rest_v2/index.md).
+The Web Content Manager V2 (WCM REST V2) HCL DX Content Adapter includes all endpoints of the [WCM REST V2 APIs](../../../../manage_content/wcm_development/wcm_rest_v2/index.md).

-### Downloading and importing the WCM REST V2 Custom Data Adapter in HCL Volt MX Foundry
+### Downloading and importing the HCL DX Content Adapter in HCL Volt MX Foundry

 To download and import Custom Data Adapter, there are two options: